noah-isme/devlogia/README.md

 ### Running tests locally with Docker Compose

 When Docker Compose is available, `pnpm db:up` launches the Postgres stack defined in `docker-compose.yml`.
 The command is automatically invoked by `pnpm test:e2e:full`, but you can run it manually to develop against the same containerized database used in CI.
 Shut the stack down with `pnpm db:down` once you finish testing.

+## 📘 Developer API documentation

+- Visit [`/api/docs`](http://localhost:3000/api/docs) for the interactive MDX reference with request/response examples generated from the OpenAPI schema.
+- Programmatic consumers can fetch [`/api/openapi.json`](http://localhost:3000/api/openapi.json) or use the checked-in `openapi.yaml` file for Postman, Swagger UI, or SDK generation.
+- Regenerate the schema after editing public APIs with `pnpm openapi:generate`.

 ### Environment Variables